 Singapore Cancer Society (SCS) and Temasek Foundation are launching the Temasek Foundation HPV Immunisation Programme to provide HPV vaccination at no cost to eligible females from low income backgrounds, namely, unvaccinated females aged 18 to 26, and females aged 27 to 45 who have received the first dose.
 This new initiative helps eligible women cover the out-of-pocket expenses after government subsidies, for three doses of the HPV vaccination.
-More than 20,000 women are expected to benefit from this programme.
+Close to 31,000 women are expected to benefit from this programme.

 Temasek Foundation has committed up to $2 million to fully fund the co-payment required for the HPV vaccination for those who meet the following criteria: